7imrc/Feed-Reader/README.md

 ## Background

-The original project files are available from Udacity [Udacity Feedreader Project]  (https://github.com/udacity/frontend-nanodegree-feedreader).
+The original project files are available from Udacity [Feedreader Project](https://github.com/udacity/frontend-nanodegree-feedreader).

-The testing suite used for this project is Jasmine [Jasmine] (http://jasmine.github.io/).
+The testing suite used for this project is [Jasmine](http://jasmine.github.io/).
 There are some useful documents at that reference that detail the various specific testing functions.

 ## Installation